wp-plugins/easily-change-admin-color/color-menu/readme.txt

 3. This shows the Color Scheme Option as well as the extended color picker.

 == Changelog ==

+= 1.0.3 =
+* Fixed a bug associated with caching of the stylesheet.

 = 1.0 =

 * Fixed a spelling error on the Admin Colors settings page.
 * Added a dropdown menu to select colors from different color schemes.
 * General house cleaning on the file/folder structure.
 * No more cache clearning needed.
 Plugin now automatically forces new download of stylesheet when changes are made.
 * Hex values are now validated.
-An incorrect hex value will not be written to the spreadsheet.
+An incorrect hex value will not be written to the stylesheet.
 * Fixed mistake on readme.

 = .3.5 =